therealironduck/UnityUtils/README.md

 ```

 #### Ticker
-A simple class which allows any other class to run logic every frame or every second.
+A simple class which allows any other class to run logic every frame, every half-second or every second.

 ```csharp